intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 #### Road area
-To overcome the problems of discontinuities, changing lateral and longitudinal distances resulting in not comparable velocities and accelerations the situation based coordinate system merges in a first step all lanes segments relevant to the situation (ego vehicle - object pair) into one situation specific metric road area.
+To overcome the problems of discontinuities, changing lateral and longitudinal distances resulting in not comparable velocities and accelerations the constellation based coordinate system merges in a first step all lanes segments relevant to the constellation (ego vehicle - object pair) into one constellation-specific metric road area.
 One can imagine this step as the creation of a bounding box around the two vehicles that is large enough to cover the relevant positions of those while ignoring actual markings on the road between the lanes.